 See additional details for Blue Delta SkyMiles® Credit Card from American Express

 Best for: If your carrier of choice is Delta Air Lines and you also want to maximize the benefits of your SkyMiles loyalty program membership, this is your card.

-Why we like it: New cardmembers Earn 10,000 bonus miles after spending $500 in purchases on your new Card in your first 3 months.
+Why we like it: New cardmembers Earn 10,000 bonus miles after spending $500 in purchases on your new Card in your first 3 months of Card Membership.
 That’s not quite enough miles for a round-trip flight on the airline, but you can redeem them for things like Delta gift cards, merchandise in the SkyMiles marketplace or magazines.
 And you can use the miles you accumulate to book flights around the globe on Delta and the other 19 members of the SkyTeam alliance.

 This is one of several airline-branded cards that has boosted the miles per $1 spent on non-travel categories.
 Cardmembers now Earn 2 miles per dollar at US restaurants.
+Earn 2 Miles per dollar spent on purchases made directly with Delta.
+Earn 1 mile on every eligible dollar spent on other purchases.
 Delta-related spending includes flights booked on Delta.com, Sky Club membership or passes, Delta Vacations packages, seat upgrades and in-flight purchases like food, beverages and audio headsets.
 The card also comes with a 20% statement credit for using the card for in-flight purchases.

 You get an extended warranty, roadside assistance, return and purchase protection and early access to entertainment like concerts and sporting events.